YourMatt/dyspro-backup-manager/README.md

 ## Usage
 This includes two utilities.
-The `dysprobackup` command will perform the backup operations, while the `dysprobackupmanage` command will allow management of the backup schedules and logs.
+The `dysprobackup` command will perform the backup operations, while the `dysprobackupmanage` command will allow management of the backup schedules.

 ### dysprobackupmanage
 Manage all backup operations.
 None of this is necessary for the `dysprobackup` command to work as long as all data are